zaman-lab/brexitmeter-py/README.md

 # Brexitmeter Bot

 A live twitter polarity bot.
+At-mention this account in a tweet, and we'll run the tweet text through our algorithm to classify the degree to which it expresses pro-Brexit sentiments.

 ## Files in this Repository